akadesilva/agentcore-gateway-demos/README.md

 ## 🎯 Project Overview

 This repository demonstrates how to build secure, enterprise-grade integrations with AWS Bedrock Agent Core Gateway.
-The current focus is on OAuth 2.0 authentication flows and Microsoft SharePoint integration, providing a foundation for AI agents to access enterprise data securely.
+The focus is on OAuth 2.0 flows with auth providers like Microsoft which are used to connect to commonly used data sources such as sharepoint, thus providing a foundation for AI agents to access enterprise data securely.

-## 🏗️ Architecture
+## 🏗️ Architecture for Microsoft services

 ```
 ┌─────────────────┐    ┌──────────────────┐    ┌─────────────────┐    ┌──────────────────┐
-│   Bedrock       │    │   AgentCore      │    │   OAuth 2.0     │    │   Microsoft      │
+│   Bedrock       │    │   AgentCore      │    │   Microsoft     │    │   Microsoft      │
-│   Agent         │◄──►│   Gateway        │◄──►│   Client        │◄──►│   Graph API      │
+│   Agent         │◄──►│   Gateway        │◄──►│   Graph API     │◄──►│   Services       │
 └─────────────────┘    └──────────────────┘    └─────────────────┘    └──────────────────┘
-                                                         │                        │
-                                                         ▼                        ▼
-                                               ┌─────────────────┐    ┌──────────────────┐
-                                               │   OAuth Tester  │    │   SharePoint     │
-                                               │   CLI Tool      │    │   Sites & Data   │
-                                               └─────────────────┘    └──────────────────┘

 ```

 ## 🚀 What's Included